In this Blog Post

 People working on the ground have the best view of the ground and will know what the issues are.
-A good communication strategy will include a process of two way communication where people on the ground have the ability to feed back up the hierarchy so their ideas are heard and if warranted acted upon.
+A good communication strategy will include a process of two-way communication where people on the ground can feedback up the hierarchy so their ideas are heard and if warranted acted upon.

-It can be extremely frustrating and de-motivational if people have ideas but there is no forum or process for them do be listened to.
+It can be extremely frustrating and de-motivational if people have ideas, but there is no forum or process for them to be listened to.